AcidBurnHen/praseTV/README.md

    chmod +x run_prasetv.sh
    ./run_prasetv.sh
    ```
+  The script uses `sudo` when installing Docker and will add your user to the `docker` group if needed.
+Make sure you run it as your regular user (not root) so the browser can launch correctly via DBus/X11.

-2. Open `http://prase.tv` in a browser (or localhost if you went without run script).
+2. Open `http://prase.tv` in a browser.
 The first run will initialise `prasetv.db` inside the container volume.
+The helper script automatically adds a host entry for `prase.tv` so you don't need to edit `/etc/hosts` yourself.

 3. Install the extension from the `extension/` folder to sync your browser bookmarks.

 All data stays local and is served from SQLite.
 There are no external API calls.